“The goal isn’t more money, the goal is living life on your own terms.”

 How fast your credit score improves depends on where you are at right now.
 Getting from a low credit score to a better than the average score may take a while, while improving an average score may be a little faster for you.

 No one knows exactly how long it will take to improve your credit score.
 Even significant negative entries will age over time and get progressively less powerful.
-However, for most of them, it takes up to 7 years until they fully disappear.
+However, for most of them, the longest it will take is 7 years until they fully disappear.